-(6) In paragraph (5) "full adoption" means an adoption by virtue of which the infant falls to be treated in law as if he or she were not the infant of any person other than the adopters or adopter.59
+(6) In paragraph (5) "full adoption" means an adoption by virtue of which the child falls to be treated in law as if he or she were not the child of any person other than the adopters or adopter.

 21 Friendly societies, insurance, etc.